pyside/pyside2-setup/sources/pyside6/doc/faq.rst

 Frequently Asked Questions
 ==========================

-**When did The Qt Company adopt PySide6?**
+**When did The Qt Company adopt PySide?**
   In April 2016 `The Qt Company <https://qt.io>`_ decided to properly support the port.
 For more information, see `<https://groups.google.com/forum/#!topic/pyside-dev/pqwzngAGLWE>`_.

-**Why use PySide6 and not PySide?**
+**Why use PySide6 and not PySide, or PySide2?**
-  Since PySide was developed for Qt 4, we now use PySide6 to imply that it is for a newer version, after it was ported to support Qt 5.
+  The PySide Python module was developed for Qt 4 and PySide2 adapts the same for Qt 5.
+From Qt 6 onwards, the module name changes to PySide6, indicating the Qt version it supports.

 **Where I can find information about the old PySide project?**
   The project's old wiki page is available on PySide, but the project is now deprecated and not